Lieul000/El-doctor/El doctor:General outline.md

 - Testing and Refinement: Test your monitoring script thoroughly to ensure it behaves as expected.
 Make any necessary refinements or optimizations based on testing results and feedback.

-Optionnal :

-- Create an Interactive Interface: If desired, implement an interactive interface using a library like curses or a GUI toolkit like Tkinter or PyQt.
-This interface can display real-time data and provide options for interacting with the monitoring system.